-- 4. If the temperature gauge stays at the red mark, turn off the engine. - Wait until you see no more signs of steam or spray, then open the hood. - Look for any obvious coolant leaks, such as a split radiator hose.
-Everything is still extremely hot, so use caution.
-If you find a leak, it must be repaired before you continue driving (see Towing on page 213). - If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 147).
-If the level is below the MIN mark, add coolant to half-way between the MIN and MAX marks. - If there was no coolant in the reserve tank, you may also have to add coolant to the radiator.
+- 4. If the temperature gauge stays at the red mark, turn off the engine. - 5.
+Wait until vou see no more signs of steam or spray, then open the hood - 6.
+Look for any obvious coolant leaks, such as a split radiator hose.
+Everything is still extremely hot. so use caution.
+If you find a leak, it must be repaired before you continue driving (see Towing on page 213). - 7.
+If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 145).
+If the level is below the MIN mark, add coolant to half-way between the MIN and MAX marks - 8.
+If there was no coolant in the reserve tank, you may also have to add coolant to the radiator.
 Let the engine cool down until the pointer reaches the middle of the temperature gauge, or lower, before checking the radiator.